 But with Google search sometimes people make it feel like we’re trying to steal the secret recipe of some franchise fried chicken restaurant.
 Add to the mix that Google is, after all, run by humans who, after all, are imperfect, and this makes the task of mastering this craft seem to some like an incredible acrobatic feat.

 The latest marketing issue from Google is the use of their authorship feature.
 Google authorship gave writers the ability to link their blogs to their Google+ page, and this was to be used as a platform for writers to gain credibility for their work in the search engine.
-It was also an opportunity for the writer’s picture to be featured alongside the link to
+It was also an opportunity for the writer’s picture to be featured alongside the link to his/her post.

 It was working fine, and everything was going well for a couple of years, and then rumor has it that some Google authors were selling their strong authorship status to pages that did not have any relevant content, thereby making more users click on links that were irrelevant to their search.